Wroclaw the city of over 350 Dwarves

 On the tenth day of the month, you will find him at the cash dispenser of Bank Krasnodar Bank.

 One of the three ambassadors of the initiative “Wrocław without barriers”.
 When you reach the Town Hall opposite of the façade part you’ll probably bump into these three stooges, oh I mean three cheeky smiley dwarves.

-This particular one named W-Skers, the first disabled dwarf that came in the city, when invited by the Wrocław Disabled Persons Council.
+This particular one named W-Skers, the first disabled dwarf that came in the city, when invited by the Wroclaw Disabled Persons Council.

-This two, Blindie and Deafie are the other disabled dwarves. who was invited by W-Skers to be the ambassadors of “Wrocław without barriers”.
+This two, Blindie and Deafie are the other disabled dwarves invited by W-Skers to be the ambassadors of “Wrocław without barriers”.
 Together they fight stereotypes regarding disabled people than the dwarves.

 They are the patrollers of the city, in search of architectural barriers which make their life harder.
 In their own special dwarf way. they invariably try to change the way of thinking about the disabled and encourage them to be more active.

-He has actually a mission, it is to improve the quality of life of terminally ill children and help them cure their illness.
-Also associated with a project called “Pomagajka” selling any product with his image on it for a cause.
+He has actually a mission, it is to improve the life of terminally ill children and help them cure their illness.
+Also associated with a project called “Pomagajka” selling any product with his reputation on it for a cause.

 Leszko z Wrocławca

 You will find him in front of the Town Hall, holding his guitar waving and smiling.
 His name was derive from the character of Leszek Cichoński, the organizer of the Thanks Jimi Festival where participants attempt beating the Guinness Record in playing “Hey Joe” together.

 This was recently achieved in 2016 when 7356 guitars played together on Wroclaw’s Market Square.